 [Takeoff #8] Toward a Marie Sklodowska-Curie Postdoctoral Fellowship

 Katalin Gosztonyi is an associate professor at Eötvös Loránd University in Budapest.
-As part of a Marie Sklodowska-Curie Postdoctoral Fellowship, she is a visiting researcher at the Alexander Grothendieck Institute (Imag) in Montpellier, where she is conducting her research project in mathematics education.
-She discusses this in the “Décollage” video series produced by the University of Montpellier’s Directorate of Innovation and Partnerships (Dipa).
+As part of a Marie Sklodowska-Curie Postdoctoral Fellowship, she is a visiting researcher at the Alexander Grothendieck Institute in Montpellier (Imag), where she is conducting her research project in mathematics education.
+She discusses this in the “Décollage” video series produced by the University of Montpellier’s Department of Innovation and Partnerships (Dipa).

 Our mission: to ensure the success of your project!

-See all articles in the series: " Décollage" Articles
+See all the articles in the series: " Décollage" Articles

-See all videos in the series: " Décollage" Playlist
+See all the videos in the series: " Décollage" Playlist